speedment/speedment/README.md

 <img align="left" src="https://github.com/speedment/speedment-resources/blob/master/src/main/resources/wiki/frontpage/SQL-Stream.png?raw=true." alt="Streams to SQL" width="400px">

 #### Example
-Search in a film database for films with a length greater than 120 minutes:
+Search in a film database for a film with a length greater than 120 minutes:
 ```java
 // Searches are optimized in the background!
 Optional<Film> longFilm = films.stream()